 Concise Writing (45 Minutes)

 Prerequisites: Students should have a completed draft of a writing assignment.
 However, there is an option for students to edit a provided piece of writing.
 Note: This workshop is great for helping students through the editing process thus it is ideally given between a rough draft and a final draft.

 The Concise Writing Workshop engages students in a discussion about some problem areas that are common in writing such as wordiness, repetitiveness, and passive voice.
 Along with the discussion there is a worksheet that students will complete in groups and go over as a class, helping them gain the skills necessary to identify and correct specific problems in sentences.
 Students will then break into pairs and review a draft of an assignment, identifying and discussing their problem areas that they learned about throughout the workshop.
 Note: we can provide a short section of writing that can be used instead of students working on their own assignments.
 This provides students with an opportunity to go over the edits that they have attempted in a way that is better for the setting than if they were to use their own writing.

 Citation and Using Sources (45 Minutes)

 The Citation and Using Sources workshop is offered for both MLA and APA styles.
-Students will receive quick reference guides for using quotes as well as formatting citations. the first activity is attempting correct citation formatting on the most common types of sources used by students including journal articles, books, sections from anthologies, and website articles.
-This workshop also includes a discussion of using quotes properly as well as the difference between direct quotes, paraphrasing, and summary.
+Students will receive quick reference guides for using quotes as well as formatting citations.
+The first activity asks students to edit citation formatting on the most common types of sources used by students, including journal articles, books, sections from anthologies, and website articles.
+This workshop also includes a discussion of proper quotation formatting as well as the difference between direct quotes, paraphrasing, and summary.

-- Peer Review, standard (30-45 min.): Students learn to critically read each other’s papers and provide constructive feedback to peers.
-This workshop is typically given on the day a draft is due.
-Choose one of 4 handouts.
+Students learn to critically read each other’s papers and provide constructive feedback to peers.
+We will customize a peer review workshop for the instructor’s specific assignment.